 - On a large rimmed foil covered sheet pan, spread out the poblanos, jalapeños, 1/2 onion and garlic cloves.
 Drizzle with approximately two teaspoons (or more, don't be stingy) olive oil and use your hands to smear it all over everybody, making sure all sides are coated.
 Arrange the peppers and onion so they are all cut side down on the sheet, make sure the garlic cloves are in the center of the pan.
 Place in the oven for 20 minutes, and in the meantime...

-- Lay the chicken breasts out on another sheet pan, and drizzle with another teaspoon or so of olive oil.
+- Lay the chicken thighs out on another sheet pan, and drizzle with another teaspoon or so of olive oil.
 Make sure the chicken is coated with the oil on both sides, and then season liberally with salt and pepper, once again on both sides.
 Make sure to wash your chickeny hands!